Web-based Method Programs

 (best I could do I'm afraid).

 - Version 6 - Htmlscript search and viewing engines replaced by PHP.
 Datafiles rationalised to eliminate repetition of unnecessary data.
-Method Maker program transferred to Ian Campbell's keeping.
+Method Maker program transferred to Ian Campbell's keeping (and on his retirement, to Matthew Hilling's tender care).

 How does it work?